NextGen Learning To Elevate Your Airway Practice

 Nasopharyngoscopy

-Let Dr Brown guide you through all the concepts and skills you’ll need to successfully integrate nasopharyngoscopy into your airway practice.
+Let Dr Brown guide you through all the concepts and skills needed to integrate nasopharyngoscopy into your airway practice successfully.
 Whether it’s to look for a foreign body, assess an inhalational burn, or decide if a patient with angioedema in the ED can go home, nasopharyngoscopy can be a valuable airway assessment skill.

 visit the entire universe of PAC learning spaces